smallcloudai/refact/README.md

 `dev` if dev is true then the component works as it would when `host` is set to web but can display the chat as it would in another host setting.

+#### Events

+type definitions for events that chat component emits and receives from the host are in `src/events/index.ts` and exported from `dist/events/index.js`

 ## How to run

 install dependencies: `npm ci`